bratpeki/modern-milkytracker-guide/docs/playlist.md

 or the `Rec` button in the [general editor buttons window](./ui.md#general-editor-buttons-window).
 You should notice that your playhead, as well as the `Rec` button, have changed colors!

-Any note you hit on your keyboard, or any note you hit from [the instrument editor](./ui.md#instrument-editor)'s keyboard while it's in "Playing" mode, while recording, will be placed into the playlist.
+Any note you hit on your keyboard, or any note you hit from [the instrument editor](./ui.md#instrument-editor)'s keyboard while it's in "Playing" mode, while recording, will be placed into the pattern editor.

 You can use
 any effect named [here](./fx.md#volume-column-effects) in the volume column, any effect named [here](./fx.md#effect-column-effects) in the effect column.

 You can change how by how many rows the cursor moves down after a change by altering the "Add" property in the [song and editing properties](./ui.md#song-and-editing-properties).
 If it's 0, the cursor won't move at all!
 Naturally, the cursor will move down for a change in any column.

 # Working with tracks